Vision Thru Art is proudly supported by The Philadelphia Foundation's Esther and Sidney Kulick Memorial Fund.

 The Esther and Sidney Kulick Memorial Fund of the Philadelphia Foundation has continued Mr. and Mrs. Kulick's support for Allens Lane Art Center by awarding two multi-year grants to fund Vision Thru Art, our weekly sculpture class for blind and visually-impaired students.
 This program has called Allens Lane Art Center home for nearly 25 years.
 The Kulick Memorial Fund's generous support is helping us lay a strong foundation for the next 25.

 Vision Thru Art is a weekly sculpture class that has been running at Allens Lane for more than 25 years.
 This class is specifically designed for people who are blind or visually impaired.
 Our dedicated staff and volunteers help students express their inner vision through a variety of media including clay, wood, mosaic, stone and mixed materials.
 The artwork generated by the class has been accepted into a number of juried exhibitions, often winning awards.
-The class is taught by artist Carol Konopinski, who volunteered under long-time instructor Robert Fluhr until his passing in June, 2011.
-Ms. Konopinski learned many of Mr. Fluhr's techniques and now brings her own energy and art and design experience to the class.
 Students work at their own pace and enjoy the easy-going social atmosphere in the class.
 Vision Thru Art will celebrate its 25th anniversary at Allens Lane in 2014.

 Location: The Fluhr Studio - (downstairs back studio accessible by rear enterance).
 Many of the students use Paratransit to get to the class.
 Service dogs are of course welcome.

 Time/Date: Wednesdays from 10am - noon.
-Classes start in mid-September and run until early June.
+Classes start in mid-September and run until late May/early June.

 Fees: There are no registration or materials fees for this class.